 Sometimes, you’ve gotta make the decision that’s right for you, the one that will warm your heart, that will bring out the best in you (or maybe just bring out other parts of you that have not yet blossomed), that will help you lead the kind of life that soothes your soul, wraps around your shoulders like a comfortable blanket on the beach in front of a bonfire at night, and says to you, “You’re home.”

 What feels like home changes over the course of our lives, as our lives change.
-And sometimes, you need to sell your house to find your home.
+And sometimes we think, do I need to sell my house and find a new home.